 Who doesn’t love a flaky pastry filled with spicy meat and cheese?!
 The smokiness of chipotle peppers gives these empanadas a similar flavor to chicken tinga minus the tomato sauce.
 I’ve recently updated this recipe to 1.) change the way the chicken breast is prepared and 2.) add Monterey Jack cheese inside of the empanadas.

 Pan-searing perfectly seasoned chicken breast before shredding is pretty much how I roll these days.
 Doing it this way instead of mincing or chopping the chicken makes it easier to fill the shells since it lays flat.
 It also provided more room for the cheese!
 Previously, I suggested cotija cheese as an add-in.
 I made the switch to Monterey Jack cheese and haven’t looked back.
 It adds a much appreciated creaminess.

-What do you need to make smoky chipotle chicken empanadas?
+What you need to make smoky chipotle chicken empanadas

 You don’t need many ingredients at all.
 Most of the ingredients list is made of spices.